wavemaker/docs/learn/on-premise/azure/wavemaker-enterprise-setup-on-azure.md

 ---
 ---

-## Wavemaker Enterprise setup process on AZURE
+## WaveMaker Enterprise setup process on AZURE

 The below guide helps in the process of setting up WaveMaker Enterprise on AZURE.
 You need AZURE account prior to the starting this process.